folio-org/stripes-components/lib/Datepicker/readme.md

-id | string | id for date field - used in the "id" attribute of the text input | | false useFocus | bool | if set to false, component relies solely on clicking the calendar icon to toggle appearance of calendar. | true | false disabled | bool | if true, field will be disabled for focus or entry. | false | false readOnly | bool | if true, field will be readonly.
+id | string | id for date field - used in the "id" attribute of the text input | | false useFocus | bool | if set to false, component relies solely on clicking the calendar icon to toggle appearance of calendar. | true | false disabled | bool | if true, field will be disabled for focus or entry. | false | false ignoreLocalOffset | bool | if true, ignores the timezone setting and treats the date as UTC to display the date.
+| false | false.
+See below for more explanation
+readOnly | bool | if true, field will be readonly.
 'Calendar' and 'clear' buttons will be omitted. | false | false value | string | date to be displayed in the textfield.
 In forms, this is supplied by the initialValues prop supplied to the form | "" | false onChange | func | Event handler to handle updates to the datefield text. | | false